 No, when the Lovely Suzanne departed the Holliston Lions Club’s “Winnin’ of the Green” raffle Saturday night at the Medway VFW, the only green she carried was her envious husband.
 He had strategically placed her name on the family entry, knowing that a Suzanne victory could bring great joy to the Shannahan household.
 Alas, it was not to be.

 Instead, seven others returned home with the rewards of an evening that had been five months in the planning.
 Big Raffle Committee Chairman Steve Apesos, with his characteristic enthusiasm and marketing genius, had promised to make it the club’s most profitable raffle ever.
 And he and his crack team delivered beyond expectations.

 When the smoke had cleared, the club had sold 258 $100 dollar tickets to the event, and anticipated a net profit of over $15,000.
-Faced with the possible cancellation of the carnival, typically the club’s largest fundraiser, these results were impressive and necessary.
+Faced with the , typically the club’s largest fundraiser, these results were impressive and necessary.
 All monies raised by the Holliston Lions Club are used for charitable endeavors.

 Chairman Apesos was delighted with the results, saying that “last night was a great night to be a Holliston Lion.
 An event like this takes the collective effort of all our Club members to pitch in and make this event, not only a significant fundraiser, but a fun event that we can enjoy with family and friends.
 A night like (Saturday) night generates a lot of good will for our Club throughout the community.”

 Evidence of fun for family and friends was conspicuous, as was the strong showing of candidates for various contested spots in the May elections.
 The good will generated by Lions club association has always been understood and appreciated.